MehtabUppin/RBAC-_project/README.md

 Step 6: Verify the Backend Setup
 Check API Endpoints: Use a tool like Postman or curl to test API endpoints, such as /login, /register, or any other endpoints defined in your controllers.

-Database Verification: Verify that the necessary tables (e.g., for users, roles) have been created in the MySQL database if spring.jpa.hibernate.ddl-auto=update is set in application.properties.
+Database Verification: Verify that the necessary tables (e.g., for users) have been created in the MySQL database if spring.jpa.hibernate.ddl-auto=update is set in application.properties.

-Access API Documentation (if Swagger is used):

-Go to http://localhost:8080/swagger-ui.html to view and test the available API endpoints.